-General Civil Litigation: intellectual property, patents, trade secrets, unfair competition, corporate securities, real estate, product liability, and financial institutions.
+General Civil Litigation: mergers and acquisitions, intellectual property, patents, trade secrets, unfair competition, corporate securities, real estate, product liability, and financial institutions.

 Financial Institutions Litigation: lender liability, security interests, uniform commercial code, commercial loan defaults, attachments, claim and delivery, receivers, judicial foreclosures, injunctions, relief from stay proceedings, non-dischargeability of debt, objections to discharge.

 Alternative Dispute Resolution: significant experience with most forms of alternative dispute resolution, including complex arbitration hearings and mediations with J.A.M.S., ADR Services and the American Arbitration Association, arbitration of patent infringement claims, and trials with judges pro tem.
 Appointed by the Los Angeles Superior Court to serve as the hearing officer in more than two dozen judicial arbitrations.

 Trial and appellate experience includes: jury trials and court trials in Federal and State Courts; complex arbitrations; appellate experience in the California State Court of Appeal, the California Supreme Court, the Ninth Circuit Court of Appeals, the Court of Appeals for the Federal Circuit and the United States Supreme Court.